swissniggi/SnakeJS/README.md

 -- Made for a gaming table

-This Applikation needs the KIJS-Framework to run!

-Send me a mail for further information :-)
+This Applikation needs the old KIJS-Framework to run! // Send me a mail for further information :-)